‘Fire Challenge’ Goes Wrong, Detroit Girl Burns 50 Percent Of Her Body

 That’s how it’s supposed to work, anyway.
 For 12-year-old Timiyah Landers, however, it went horribly wrong.

-Tamiyah’s mother, Brandi Owens, says via WKRG-TV (Mobile) that she head a commotion coming from outside her bedroom on Friday.
+Timiyah’s mother, Brandi Owens, says via WKRG-TV (Mobile) that she heard a commotion coming from outside her bedroom on Friday.

-“Next thing I know [Tamiyah] come running through the hallway past my bedroom, going into the bathroom on fire.”
+“Next thing I know [Timiyah] come running through the hallway past my bedroom, going into the bathroom on fire.”

 Brandi and her boyfriend put out the flames, and then rushed the young girl to the hospital.
 She was diagnosed with 2nd- and 3rd-degree burns over 50 percent of her body.